sharpdressedcodes/java-decompiler/readme.md

 ## How to run ##

+This can be run in 3 different ways.
-Navigate to the directory where the jar (decompiler.jar) file is kept.
+1. Navigate to the directory where the jar (decompiler.jar) file is kept.

 ```
 java -Xmx100m -jar decompiler.jar
 ```

+OR

+2. double-click or run run.bat

+OR

+3. double-click decompiler.jar

 ## General Notes ##